code-423n4/2023-06-ambire-mitigation/README.md

 ## Overview of changes

-We fixed 3 of the vulmnerabilities after they were found, and we chose not to mitigate one.
+We fixed 4 of the vulnerabilities after they were found, and we chose not to mitigate one.

 ## Mitigations to be reviewed

-[ ⭐️ SPONSORS: PLEASE ADD A LINK TO THE BRANCH IN YOUR REPO CONTAINING ALL PRS ]

-Wherever possible, mitigations should be provided in separate pull requests, one per issue.
-If that is not possible (e.g. because several audit findings stem from the same core problem), then please link the PR to all relevant issues in your findings repo.
+The mitigations are already committed in [this branch](https://github.com/AmbireTech/ambire-common/tree/v2) and they are in individual commits.

 | URL | Mitigation of | Purpose |
 | ----------- | ------------- | ----------- |